FAQs

 If an immunization hold is preventing registration, contact Student Health Services .

-Probation (PR) and Suspension (AH) Holds prevent students from being able to register.
+Probation (PR) and Suspension (AH) holds prevent students from registering.
 Students in Academic Recovery with PR and AH holds cannot register for more than 13 credit hours.

-Specifically, students with PR holds can self-register while students with AH holds cannot self-register and are registered by someone in the Academic Success Center or their assigned advisor.
+Specifically, students with PR holds can self-register, while students with AH holds cannot self-register and are registered by someone in the Academic Achievement and Retention Center.
 All students on probation and suspension are registered for UNIV 1020: Academic Strategies unless the student has earned a passing grade in the course.
-Learn more about Academic
+Learn more about Academic Recovery here

 Students who receive the 11.999 credit hour limit error usually encounter this error if they have not submitted immunization health records to Student Health Services .

 SAP is an acronym for Satisfactory Academic Progress.
 It is a financial aid process that requires students to earn 66.7% of their total attempted credits to remain eligible for federal and state financial aid, including Stafford Loans.
-In order to receive financial aid again, the student must complete a SAP Appeal Form.
+The student must complete a SAP Appeal Form to receive financial aid again.
 Our office completes Page 3 (max hours/failed GPA) on the SAP Appeal Form for freshmen only

 Click here for more information on SAP and the SAP Appeal Process